Monthly Archives: September 2009

 “Nobody Knows The Trouble I’ve Seen”

-Remember the song “Nobody Knows The Trouble I’ve Seen”?
 I was thinking how appropriate some of the lyrics are for people who see problems in their work area everyday that never get fixed.
-Encourage your teams to make problems visible so they can … Continue reading
+Encourage your teams to make problems visible so they can begin to solve issues.

 1 Comment